-ECCL 195 Practicum II
+Practicum II

 Students take on a larger role in curriculum planning and begin guiding children's behaviour during this intermediate level practicum.
 The student is responsible for planning contextually appropriate experiences for the children and families.
 Beginning supervision skills are developed while students work with large and small groups of children.
 During practicum, students are required to attend a weekly two-hour seminar.

-Prerequisite: ECCL 190

-Corequisites: ECCL 151, 156, 166, 175,
+Prerequisite: ECCL 190, ECCL 170 Corequisites: ECCL 151, 156, 166, 167, 175 4 CR (0,8.3) 8 seminar hours